lukaszliniewicz/Subdub/README.md

 2. **Translation Blocks**: The SRT file is divided into translation blocks, considering character limits and sentence structures.

-3. **Translation**: Each block is translated using the Anthropic API.
+3. **Translation**: Each block is translated using an API.
 If translation memory is enabled, a glossary is used and updated during this process.

 4. **Translated SRT**: The translated blocks are reassembled into a new SRT file in the target language.